CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.2.2.2 Clients under Windows 8.1.md

 #### SYS.2.2.2.A15 Encrypting the file system with EFS (CI)

 With increased protection requirements, the file system SHOULD be encrypted.
 When using the Encrypting File System (EFS), a complex password should be used to protect EFS encrypted data.
 In addition, EFS encrypted files SHOULD be protected by restrictive access rights.
 Instead of the administrator account, a dedicated account SHOULD be the recovery agent.
-The private key of this account SHOULD be swapped out to external disk and kept secure and removed from the system.
+The private key of this account SHOULD be swapped out to an external disk and kept safe and removed from the system.
 In doing so, backups of all private keys SHOULD be created.
 When using EFS with local user accounts, registry encryption using syskey SHOULD be used.
-When using EFS, users should be trained in the correct handling of EFS.
+When using EFS, users should be trained in using EFS correctly.

 #### SYS.2.2.2.A16 Using Windows PowerShell (CIA)